The Stone (Ashes Divide song): Background

-"The Stone" is actually derived from a song done by Billy Howerdel during his time in A Perfect Circle.
-An instrumental named "Army" has many similarities with this song.
-It was done during demo sessions that yielded material from their first album, Mer de Noms.
-It apparently wasn't deemed a fit for A Perfect Circle music, so Billy re-worked it on his own for years until it appeared in this form.
+"The Stone" is derived from a song composed by Billy Howerdel to be used in A Perfect Circle.
+An instrumental named "Army" has many similarities to "The Stone."
+It was recorded during demo sessions that yielded material from their first album, Mer de Noms.
+It would ultimately remain unreleased by A Perfect Circle and would find itself re-worked by Howerdel for years until it appeared in its final form on Keep Telling Myself It's Alright.

-Howerdel said he had most of the verses written, but was stuck on the chorus, so he reached out to Johnette Napolitano, singer of Concrete Blonde, who wrote a few lines in the chorus, adding a "maternal" touch to it, according to Howerdel.
+Howerdel said he had most of the verses written, but was stuck on the chorus, so he reached out to Johnette Napolitano, singer of Concrete Blonde, who wrote a few lines in the chorus, adding a "maternal" touch to it.

 On the lyrics, Howerdel said, "It's this push-pull of protection, feeling the need or want to protect your loved ones in a way, but not being worthy enough with yourself to accept that same protection, that same kind of love.
 A lot of these songs are dealing with pushing people away, with not loving yourself enough to let somebody love you."

+"The Stone" has been praised for its beat and guitar line.